By Johnny Barthel, OTR, CHT

 Intersection Syndrome Defined

 Intersection syndrome is defined as the friction at the point where the muscle bellies of the EPB and the APL cross over the radial wrist extensors tendons proximal to the wrist joint approximately 4-5 cms., resulting in an inflammatory (swelling/irritation) peritendonitis.

 The symptoms of intersection syndrome may include pain and swelling about the muscle bellies of the EBP and APL.
 In some severe cases, redness and crepitus (a clicking or crackling sound often heard in movements) may be present.

 Nonoperative treatment may consist of the modification of activities, wrist splints, and in some patients an injection into the second dorsal extensor compartment maybe warranted.
 Furthermore, for persistent pain, a surgery maybe indicated.

 Therefore, if an individual encounter these signs and symptoms, he or she should not have to live with the discomfort.
 The treatment that an individual receive should assist in allowing the individual to returning to his or her everyday activities and hobbies with decreased pain.
-The treatment should also assist an individual in enhancing his or her quality of life painfree.
+The treatment should also assist an individual in enhancing his or her quality of life pain free.